 A repeat background check can be activated by an event or an annual date.
 The date of hire, traffic accident, altercation, or investigation can all be triggers for repeat of a background check.

-Check out this Crimcheck article for more information on how you can automate your annual screening needs.
+Check out more news from Crimcheck for more information on how you can automate your annual screening needs.

 Engineering Employment Facts